RackHD/docs/docs/rackhd/install_os.rst

 ipAddr      String   **required** The assigned static IP address gateway     String   **required** The gateway. netmask     String   **required** The subnet mask. vlanIds     Array    *optional*   The VLAN ID.
-This is an array of integers (0-4095)
+This is an array of integers (0-4095).
-                                  *In the case of windows, the vlan is an array of paramter
+                                  In the case of Windows OS, the vlan is an array of one parameter only
 =========== ======== ============ ============================================